 - B12 is another vitamin that you must have enough of.
-Vitamin B12 is good for avoiding memory loss, Alzheimer’s disease, boosting mood, energy, concentration and the immune system, and it is beneficial to slow the aging process.
+Vitamin B12 is good for avoiding memory loss, Alzheimer’s disease, boosting mood, energy, concentration and the immune system.
+It is also beneficial in slowing the aging process.
 It’s also good for the heart and has a whole host of other uses.
 Take supplements if you need to, but it can be found in fish and dairy products.

 Make sure you also stay active.
 Even if its gardening or going for a short walk in the park, make sure you are burning calories so that you can improve your appetite.
 To avoid the muscle loss, try doing very light weight lifting.
 You can get dumbbells that are as light as 2.5 kg and carry them as you walk.
 Keep your joints healthy by staying active.